RobustRoundRobin/RRR/RRR-spec.md

 Enterprise need for large scale consortia style networks with high throughput.

+# Roadmap

+[ ] Implement the 'round' in robust round robin
+[ ] Implement the 'robust', at least dealing with idle leaders - no blocks for n round, don't include in candidates
+    when selecting leader for new round.
+And idealy random endorser selection with 'agreed' seed in block: at least, sort endorser by public key and idx=mod something [ ] Sort out the name change from RoRoRo to RRR
+[ ] Internal review of implementation & crypto, EIP -> RRR-spec, general tidyup
+[ ] Open the repository
+[ ] Put in intent phase timer, so that we can properly select the "oldest seen
+    candidate" for confirmation, rather than "first seen" [ ] VRF & seeding for the candidate and endorser selection [ ] Membership changes - convenience here is essential for addoption over raft

 # Specification

 Be consistent with the IBFT implementation choices as far as makes sense.
 To